§1892. Payment and adjustment of claims; policies other than life and health and accident;

 of a property damage claim and of a claim for reasonable medical expenses within fourteen

-shall initiate loss adjustment of a property damage claim within thirty days after notification
+this Section, the insurer shall initiate loss adjustment of a property damage claim within

-of loss by the claimant except that the commissioner may promulgate a rule for extending
+thirty days after notification of loss by the claimant except that the commissioner may

-the time period for initiating a loss adjustment for damages arising from a presidentially
+promulgate a rule for extending the time period for initiating a loss adjustment for damages

-declared emergency or disaster or a gubernatorially declared emergency or disaster up to an
+arising from a presidentially declared emergency or disaster or a gubernatorially declared

-additional thirty days.
-Thereafter, only one additional extension of the period of time for
+emergency or disaster up to an additional thirty days.
+Thereafter, only one additional

-initiating a loss adjustment may be allowed and must be approved by the Senate Committee
+extension of the period of time for initiating a loss adjustment may be allowed and shall be

-on Insurance and the House Committee on Insurance, voting separately.
-Failure to comply
+approved by the Senate Committee on Insurance and the House Committee on Insurance,

-with the provisions of this Paragraph shall subject the insurer to the penalties provided in
+voting separately.
+Failure to comply with the provisions of this Paragraph shall subject the

 (4) All insurers shall make a written offer to settle any property damage claim,

-including a third-party claim, within thirty days after receipt of satisfactory proofs of loss of
+including a third-party claim, within the applicable number of days after receipt of

 (5) An insurer shall issue a copy of the insurer's field adjuster report, relative to the